 Studies show that reading a variety of literature by the age of 15 is the single biggest indicator of future success, outweighing negative factors such as socioeconomic background or family situation.

 At Cranfield Church of England Academy, we believe that reading is part of the total development of the child on the path to being a literate adult.
-We are proud to have recently spent thousands of pounds on updating the entire Academy's Oxford University Press book supply with high quality, supportive and enriching literature for the children to enjoy, blending seamlessly and moving on from our Phonics programme.
+We are proud to have a whole-school supply of books from Oxford University Press.
+Our Oxford Reading Tree book supply offers high quality, supportive and enriching literature for the children to enjoy, blending seamlessly and moving on from our Phonics programme.
 We believe that reading should encourage a positive view of the written text as a source of pleasure as well as a valuable source of ideas and information to support all areas of the curriculum.

 - Books will be sent home daily in a reading bag with an accompanying Home School Book.
 Teachers may indicate which pages the child is to read at home.
 When heard read in School, this is recorded by the Teacher or volunteer helper.